 Under the draft bill, localities are prohibited from requiring information on the applicant's business decisions with respect to service, customer demand, quality of service or choice of a location or the specific need for the wireless support structure.
 The locality cannot evaluate an application based on the availability of other potential locations or co-location or require the removal of an existing structure as a condition of approving a new application, such as requirements relating to the appearance of the facilities.
 And this is just a short list of the "cannots"!

-in that it allows the industry the right to locate any infrastructure where it pleases without any consideration given to health and safety concerns."
+"The bill is an invasion of localities' police powers, in that it allows the industry the right to locate any infrastructure where it pleases without any consideration given to health and safety concerns."